ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/universal-sbc-chassis/_index.md

 learning_objectives:
     - Acquire and print the required materials
-    - Assemble and install the universal SBC rack mount system in a 4U chasis
+    - Assemble and install the universal SBC rack mount system in a 4U chassis
     - Install single board computers in the racks

 prerequisites: